SWIFTSIM/emulator/README.md

 ![Test Status](https://github.com/swiftsim/emulator/actions/workflows/pytest.yml/badge.svg)
 [![PyPI version](https://badge.fury.io/py/swiftemulator.svg)](https://badge.fury.io/py/swiftemulator)

-The SWIFT emulator was initially designed for [SWIFT](http://swift.dur.ac.uk) outputs, and includes utilities to read and write SWIFT data.
+The SWIFT emulator (henceforth 'the emulator') was initially designed for [SWIFT](http://swift.dur.ac.uk) outputs, and includes utilities to read and write SWIFT data.

-The emulator used to predict
-outputs of simulations without having to run them, by employing Gaussian Process Regression with `george` and sensitivity analysis with `SALib`.
+The emulator can be used used to predict outputs of simulations without having to run them, by employing Gaussian Process Regression with `george` and sensitivity analysis with `SALib`.